 A whole pumpkin cooks for approximately 8 minutes per pound.
 I had a 2.6 pound pie pumpkin and pressure cooked it for 20 minutes, with a quick controlled release at the end.
 The result was a soft and tender pumpkin with skin that was beginning to peel off.

 Step 2.
-Close the lid, seal, and set to pressure cook on high for 20 minutes (for a 2.5 pound pumpkin).
-If using a smaller or larger pumpkin, pressure cook for 8 minutes per pound.
-When done, complete a controlled quick release by lightly pressing on the pressure releasing valve to prevent hot water from spraying out (rather than pressing all the way down on the valve to release the pressure at the full force).
+Close the lid, seal, and set to pressure cook on high for 8 minutes per pound (20 minutes for a standard 2.5 pound pie pumpkin).
+When done cooking, complete a controlled quick release by lightly pressing on the pressure releasing valve to prevent hot water from spraying out (rather than pressing all the way down on the valve to release the pressure at full force).

 Step 5.
-Peel the skin off using your hands.
+Peel the skin off using your hands or tongs.
 Use a knife to cut away any skin that is hard to peel off with your fingers.
-Bonus- use the skin to make pumpkin chips!
+Discard or reserve for later use.
+Cut into cubes, mash, or puree.
+For more ideas on how to use your pressure cooked pumpkin, see the section below.

 If not serving immediately, store in the fridge for up to 7 days in an airtight container or freeze in plastic freezer bags for up to 6 months.

 Field pumpkins, the "regular" pumpkins that are found in pumpkin patches and used for carving and decorating, are not ideal for cooking.
-They tend to be large (too big to fit in the pressure cooker) and have watery, string flesh.
+Not only are they likely to be too large for your Instant Pot, they have watery, stringy flesh.
 These pumpkins are not recommended for eating.

 More Instant Pot Recipes You'll Love